 Several teeth missing

 If you have more than one tooth missing it can often seem like a larger problem but there is always something that can be done.
 Our skilled technicians have often combined dental bridges and implants to create a simple solution.

 The dental bridge is durable and helps protect the jawbone and maintain overall dental health as all good implants should.
 They also look and function just like real, natural teeth.

 All teeth missing

-Dental implant surgery is generally done in 3 phases:
+Dental implant surgery usually has three phases: